 - Attach two recent passport-type photos of yourself on a blue background

-- If you are seeking a license for a private detective agency, enclose a check or money order payable to the Treasurer, State of Connecticut for $1750.00 (initial two-year license fee)
+- If you are seeking a private detective agency license, enclose a check or money order for $1,750.00 (initial two-year agency license fee)

 - Enclose a copy of your driving record from the motor vehicle department of the state in which you have lived for the past three years